msouthee/freshwater-conservation-planning/README.md

 # freshwater-conservation-planning
 Ontario Northern Boreal - Prioritizr Analysis

-This repository contains the prioritizr analysis scripts, the input datasets and the watershed planning units that were used to conduct a freshwater conservation planning analysis in Ontario's Northern Boreal.
+This repository contains the datasets and scripts used in a freshwater conservation planning analysis in Ontario's Northern Boreal.
+Specifically, it includes the PCA script to develop the cost index, the species matrix of predicted distribution for 30 freshwater fish species across 1417 watershed planning units, the watershed planning units shapefile and the Prioritizr scenario scripts.

 Copyright M. Southee / WCS Canada 2020